adobe-type-tools/cmap-resources/README.md

 *Adobe-KR-9*: [Adobe-KR-9](https://github.com/adobe-type-tools/Adobe-KR/) (Korean)
 *deprecated/Adobe-Japan2-0*: [Adobe-Japan2-0](https://github.com/adobe-type-tools/Adobe-Japan1/raw/master/5097.Adobe-Japan2-0.pdf) (Japanese, for JIS X 0212-1990 only; Deprecated and replaced by Adobe-Japan1-6)

-**Special Note**: With regard to Adobe-Japan1-7, only the CMap resources have been updated to support the character that will represent the two-kanji square ligature form of Japan’s forthcoming new era name, which is U+32FF.
-The actual specification will be updated shortly after the new era name is announced, which is expected to happen on 2019-04-01.

 The *VERSIONS.txt* file specifies the current version of each CMap resource.

 Each collection of CMap resources includes a *cid2code.txt* file that provides the mappings for each CID in tabular form.
 The Adobe-Japan1-7 CMap resources additionally include mapping files for the three JIS standards, JIS X 0208, JIS X 0212, and JIS X 0213, for JIS90- (*-jp90*) and JIS2004-savvy (*-jp04*) implementations.
 (The deprecated Adobe-Japan2-0 CMap resources include JIS X 0212 mapping files.)